Skip to main content

 Christopher Huerta

-Christopher Huerta (he/him) is a second-year, first-generation Neurobiology major at Revelle College.
+Christopher Huerta (he/him) is a third-year, first-generation Neurobiology major at Revelle College.
 His passion for STEM sprouted at an early age, and was further reinforced and developed through his mother's hospitalization.
 Through this experience, hospitals and the medical environment became normal to Chris.
 He hopes to attend medical school where he would further specialize in Neurology to aid patients dealing with similar conditions to that of his mother.
 Chris is now also exploring the research side of Neuroscience to solidify which way his heart leans.
 Chris makes annual trips to Mexico to keep in touch with his family and stay connected to his culture.
 He enjoys hobbies such as video editing, exercising, and playing piano (although he claims to not be too good at it).

 • Evelyn Lorenzo